As I take a little break from my series on the schools in Oakland, I thought I would share this little bit of history with you.

 I don’t know what became of the house after these photos were taken.
 I will let you know if I find out anything.

-So, I started looking into Thomas Mahoney (sometimes spelled Mahony) Wow, I was amazed to find a Thomas Mahoney living at 669 Eighth Street in 1870 The census reports he lives there with his wife and four children.
+So, I started looking into Thomas Mahoney (sometimes spelled Mahony) Wow, I was amazed to find a Thomas Mahoney living at 669 Eight Street in 1871.
+In the 1880 census, he lives there with his wife and four children.
+I then locate in an obituary from Jan of 1900.
+In the obituary, I notice his daughter Laura’s married name is Bassett

 Mahoney came to California in the 1850s.
 He mined for awhile in Tuolumne county before retiring on his ranch in Hills of Oakland.
 In 1863 he sold his ranch and moved to the home on Eighth Street next the St. John’s Episcopal He was married in 1863 and raised four children in the home.
 His wife died in 1891 and he died in 1900.